artbrock/holochain_docs/App-Development-API.md

 ### `property <name>`

-(Soon to be deprecated) Returns the named property.
-Most of these properties are defined by the app developer, but there are a few that are system defined:

-- "_id" returns the hash of the holochain, which is it's id.
-- "_agent_id" returns your unique node id
-- "_agent_name" returns the indentifier string you used when initiating your chain

-The new version of the properties function returns values from the DNA file that you set as properties of your application (e.g. Name, Language, Description, Author, etc.).
+Returns the named property.
+These properties are defined by the app developer.
+It returns values from the DNA file that you set as properties of your application (e.g. Name, Language, Description, Author, etc.).

 ### `expose <name> <as>`